22nd June : 10:00 am – 2:30 pm

 Government continues to clarify the legislative and policy framework for subregional spatial development strategies against the backdrop of ongoing local government reorganisation.
 SDSs are designed to provide positive, long-term spatial visions for investment, new homes and infrastructure that align with economic, social and environmental goals, with clear duties embedded in the Planning and Infrastructure Act and Devolution Bill.

 For some these will be seen as much needed growth strategies.
 But how do places make sure that growth is inclusive?
-And how to they meet their duties to have regard to health and health inequalities alongside sustainable development and climate resilience?
+And how do they meet their duties to have regard to health and health inequalities alongside sustainable development and climate resilience?

 This conference explores not only why SDSs are returning, but how they can actively drive inclusive and sustainable growth – closing gaps between places, improving health outcomes, coordinating infrastructure, and shaping long‑term spatial investment.
+It will provide vital insight to planning and placemaking officers and members in emerging and established strategic authorities to make ready and prepare for developing their Spatial Development Strategy by 2029.

 We are grateful to our hosts and sponsors Pinsent Masons and Prior and Partners for supporting this event, alongside the Lady Margaret Paterson Osborn Trust.